5 min read

 There’s also value in streamlining your benefits education efforts.
 Given that these two major players fall short, you need a new solution: a tool that fills the gaping hole left by your benefits presentation’s last slide.

 A better solution centralizes everything in one place, from your individual, siloed benefits to the education you need to drive their utilization.
 It’s built on an idea we don’t think has quite caught on: that creating better healthcare consumers isn’t just about education, but decision support.
 It recognizes that your benefits education strategy takes a lot of time and effort, and makes all that effort more impactful.

 The right alternative to a benefits booklet is a platform that brings all those threads together to create a connected care experience — one that helps people make smarter healthcare decisions and achieve better healthcare outcomes.
 It can also:

-- Make benefits work better for a dispersed workforce.
-As the pandemic stretches into Q4 in 2021, it’s likely you’ve already had to re-evaluate how you deliver benefits education.
-With access and education always on their mobile device, you no longer need to worry that a dispersed worker will be left out of the loop (Read our Benefits Communication Guide for more).
+Since the advent of the pandemic, it's likely you’ve already had to re-evaluate how you deliver benefits education.
+With access and education always on their mobile device, you no longer need to worry that a dispersed worker will be left out of the loop.

 Adding a navigation platform doesn’t have to mean rethinking your entire benefit education strategy.
 In fact, it may work best when it grows from the educational foundation you’ve worked hard to build.
 We’re not talking about tossing all your plans or even killing your benefits booklet (yet).
 Instead, we’re offering a solution that follows up your OE efforts with year-round engagement and personalized support.
 In other words, it makes all your benefits education more meaningful.